MundoSDL/MidTerm-Project/README.md

 i found a nice CSS grid Generator where i can preview how the grid looks like and where i can place every class or Div.. i tried it and it made writing the code a lot easier.
+(3 hours later)
+the grid css did not work.
+i give up on About page for now.. ama focus on the Tickets Page